geogardenclub/geogardenclub.github.io/docs/user-guide/user-profile.md

 # User Profile

-:::tip How to specify your chapter, username, and other information.
+:::tip How (and why!) to specify your chapter, username, and other information.
 :::

 The User Profile screen allows you to provide important information regarding your membership in GeoGardenClub.
+It is where you indicate your geographic region, which enables us to group you with your neighbors and thus provide relevant gardening information and insights.

 ## Create User Profile